 The Board is currently led by Mr. Nie, as Chairman of the Board, who is an independent director.
-Upon the resignation of E. Randall Chestnut as the Chairman of the Board in connection with his retirement from the Company in May 2022, the Board determined to separate the positions of Chief Executive Officer and Chairman of the Board in recognition of the differences between the two roles.
+The Board has determined to separate the positions of Chief Executive Officer and Chairman of the Board in recognition of the differences between the two roles.
 The Chief Executive Officer is responsible for our strategic direction, day-to-day leadership and performance while the Chairman of the Board, in consultation with the Chief Executive Officer, sets the agenda for and presides over meetings of the Board, oversees the flow of information to the Board and acts as a liaison between the non-employee directors and management.

-In addition, we believe that the separation of the positions of Chief Executive Officer and Chairman of the Board has facilitated the transition of the Chief Executive Officer, who was appointed effective March 1, 2022, and has provided for more effective monitoring and objective evaluation of the Chief Executive Officer's performance.
+In addition, we believe that the separation of the positions of Chief Executive Officer and Chairman of the Board provides for more effective monitoring and objective evaluation of the Chief Executive Officer's performance.
 The separation of these leadership roles has allowed the Chairman of the Board to strengthen the Board's independent oversight of our performance and governance standards.
-With the separation of the positions of Chief Executive Officer and Chairman of the Board, the Board eliminated the role of Lead Independent Director, which was previously held by Mr. Nie prior to his appointment as Chairman of the Board, effective May 1, 2022.

 Another important component of the Board's leadership structure is the role of its committees.
-The Board has delegated certain oversight functions to its four standing committees - the Audit Committee, the Compensation Committee, the Nominating and Governance Committee, and the Capital Committee.
+The Board has delegated certain oversight functions to its four standing committees - the Audit Committee, the Compensation Committee, the Nominating, Governance and Ethics Committee, and the Capital Committee of the Board (the "Capital Committee").
 These committees regularly report back to the Board with specific findings and recommendations in their areas of oversight and also consult and work with the Chief Executive Officer.
 Further information about these four committees is provided below in "- Board Committees."

 Pursuant to our Principles of Corporate Governance, if the positions of Chairman of the Board and Chief Executive Officer are held by the same person, or if the Chairman of the Board is otherwise employed by the Company, then the Board shall select an independent director to serve as Lead Independent Director.
 The Lead Independent Director would preside over executive session of the independent directors, consult as appropriate with the Chairman of the Board or the Chief Executive Officer, oversee the flow of information to the Board and acts as liaison between the non-employee directors and management.
 The Lead Independent Director would also serve as a focal point for the independent directors, thereby enhancing and clarifying the Board's independence from management.
-The Lead Independent Director would also have such other responsibilities as may be delegated to the Lead Independent Director by the Board from time to time.
+The Lead Independent Director by the Board from time to time.